 Most travelers like to immerse themselves in a single place for a long time.
 Not me; I can’t stand still.
 I was born at sunrise – 6:10 AM.
-Fitting, since I had the rest of the day and night to discover this new world I was just propelled into.
+Fitting, since I had the rest of the day and night to explore this new world..
 When I was a child I hated going to bed.
 My mom says I had a fear of missing out.
 I don’t think I’ve conquered it quite yet.

 Needless to say I like to keep moving.
 The same can be said when I travel.
 Yes, there is something to be said about living in a culture and digging deep into a city or place.
 It just doesn’t suit me.
 When I travel I go hard.
 This includes sleeping on planes, trains or buses so as to get to a place as quick as possible without wasting valuable time.